 Most study groups have sessions that run between 12 and 14 weeks with weekly two-hour meetings.
 Sessions can be compressed by holding longer meetings or reducing the number of formal presentations.
 When planning study group timing, be aware of upcoming exam windows.
-Many chapters plan study groups in the three months leading up to an exam window and encourage members to take the exam shortly after the study group ends.
-The most recent information on exam windows for the APTD and CPTD, respectively, can be found at td.org/certification/cptd/exam and td.org/certification/aptd/exam.
+Many people plan study groups in the three months leading up to an exam window and encourage group members to take the exam shortly after the study group ends.
+The most recent information on exam windows for the CPTD and APTD, respectively, can be found at td.org/certification/cptd/exam and td.org/certification/new-aptd/exam.